 My name is Nando Sigona (see profile).
-I’m a Birmingham Fellow at the Institute for Research into Superdiversity, School of Social Policy, University of Birmingham.
+I’m a Birmingham Fellow and Lecturer at the Institute for Research into Superdiversity, School of Social Policy, University of Birmingham.
 I am also Research Associate at the Refugee Studies Centre and the Centre on Migration, Policy and Society (COMPAS) both at the University of Oxford.
 I am currently working on research on:

 - Stateless diasporas and immigration and citizenship regimes in the EU (Oxford Diasporas Programme)

 - Livelihoods and lifeworlds of undocumented migrant children and young people in the UK.

 - Transitions to adulthood of former unaccompanied asylum seeking minors in the EU.

 I teach on the MA in New Migration and Social Policy.
 Previously I taught on the MSc in Migration Studies at the University of Oxford.
 In October 2012 I was awarded the Teaching Excellence Award by the University of Oxford for ‘outstanding contribution to the MSc in Migration Studies’.
 Previously, I taught sociology of diversity, migration and forced migration at Oxford Brookes University and City University London.

 My main research interests include: irregular and child migration; governance and governmentality of forced migration; and the intersection of rights, citizenship and belonging.
 I have long standing interest in Romani politics and anti-Gypsyism in Europe.